BDTI elearning取締役入門

 Section 5 Outside Directors and Committees

-・Outside Directors and Companies with Nominating Committees
+・Outside Directors and Companies with the Nominating Committee structure

 ・Recent Amendments (e.g., Company with Audit Committee System)